KameliaBnh/BeeTect/README.md

 ## Use of the GUI

+**Before opening the GUI, you should download the weights for the given models in the right folders.
+Indeed, the '.pt' files are too heavy to be shared on GitHub!
+You will find a '.txt' file for each model (Named with the following convention: 'Weights_*Name_of_the_Model*') in the 'models' folder containing a link to download the corresponding weights.
+This step has to be done first before carrying on with the BeeTect app!**

 #### Entering the user information

 Once the BeeTect app (GUI) is launched (for the first time), a form asking for the user information pops up: